libhal-google/libhal.github.io/mkdocs/design/architecture.md

 for review in 26.
 For more details see this page
 [What is unified function call syntax anyway?](https://brevzin.github.io/c++/2019/04/13/ufcs-history/).

-## A.x Using tweak files over macros
+## A.3 Using tweak files over macros

 Tweak files were used as an alternative to MACROS.
 MACROs can be quite problematic in many situations and are advised against in the core C++ guidelines.
 The benefits of tweak files can be found [here](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html).

-## A.x Header Only Implementations
+## A.4 Header Only Implementations

 libhal libraries and drivers are, in general, header-only. libhal uses header only implementations in order to enable the broadest set of package